yeock/Simple-Upgrade-Bash-Script/README.md

 # Simple-Upgrade-Bash-Script
-This is a simple automated bash script that helps Debian based Linux users:
+This is a simple automated bash script that helps Debian based Linux users: update, upgrade, clean & remove orphan packages
--update
--upgrade
--clean & remove orphan packages

 *Remember to $ chmod +x the script before using.*